Skip to content

 • Default to L3 (make-reset-runtime-fixture) for any suite that boots an adapter or exercises per-process state.
 The late-bind machinery no-ops when an artefact is absent, so the L3 fixture is cheap for thin test suites and complete for thick ones.

-• Drop to L2 (with-fresh-registrar) only when the test body is purely registrar-bound — registers some reg-event / reg-sub, never mounts an adapter, never dispatches against a long-lived frame.
+• Drop to L2 (a manual snapshot-registrar / restore-registrar! bracket) only when the test body is purely registrar-bound — registers some reg-event / reg-sub, never mounts an adapter, never dispatches against a long-lived frame.

 • Reach for L1 (snapshot-registrar / restore-registrar!) only when the test body needs nested or shared snapshots that L2's bracket can't express.